hafriedlander/php-peg/README.md

 ##### Tricks and traps

-We allow indenting a parser block, but only in a consistant manner - whatever the indent of the /*** marker becomes the "base" indent, and needs to be used for all lines.
+We allow indenting a parser block, but only in a consistent manner - whatever the indent of the /*** marker becomes the "base" indent, and needs to be used for all lines.
 You can mix tabs and spaces, but the indent must always be an exact match - if the "base" indent is a tab then two spaces, every line within the block also needs indenting with a tab then two spaces, not two tabs (even if in your editor, that gives the same indent).

-Any line with more than the "base" indent is considered a continuation of the previous rule
+Any line with more than the "base" indent is considered a continuation of the previous rule.

-Any line with less than the "base" indent is an error
+Any line with less than the "base" indent is an error.

-This might get looser if I get around to re-writing the internal "parser parser" in php-peg, bootstrapping the whole thing
+This might get looser if I get around to re-writing the internal "parser parser" in php-peg, bootstrapping the whole thing.

 ### Rules